 When an organization brings prepared foods in serving dishes ready for guests to serve themselves, Food & Nutrition Services assumes no responsibility for quality, sanitation and/or wholesomeness of items.
 Serving utensils and containers are the total responsibility of the individual or organization providing the food.
 Use of kitchen facilities (ovens, warmers, serving line, dishwasher, etc.) requires the presence of a food service staff member.
 The cost to you for a food service staff will be a minimum charge of $20 per hour.

 A variety of menus have been developed to meet the needs of schools and/or organizations.
 If the menus do not meet your needs, please contact Food & Nutrition Services for a customized menu.
 It is recommended that one person from your group be responsible for contacting the department or school about events.
 Catering arrangements need to be made at least three weeks in advance of the event and final numbers must be turned into the site manager 48 hours prior to the event.
 Catering arrangements can be made through the Food & Nutrition Services office, (913) 239-4532 or

-email@example.com.
+catering guide for additional information.
 You will be billed for refreshments, catering and labor hours, where applicable.
-There is a $20 minimum order (or other minimum where specified).
+There is a $30 minimum order (or other minimum where specified).